yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 before we even enter the realm of architecture, there's structural engineering, business, regulatory and legal criteria that a house must satisfy.
-For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, sunlight/daylight, accoustic, business, legal) until it reaches a solution.
+For such a tall order, we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, sunlight/daylight, acoustic, business, legal) until it reaches a solution.

 (XXX: GIF)